jcaitham/Woofbook/README.md

 3. **Open a pull request**.
 4. When the PR is **merged**, GitHub Actions rebuilds the gallery and deploys it to GitHub Pages.

-No database, no admin panel — just files in git.

 ## Add your pet

 ### 1. Create a branch